1 Day Inca Trail TRIP DETAILS

 ***Please note: It is not possible to climb Huayna Picchu or Machu Picchu Mountain due to time restraints.

-***If you choose, you can stay the night in Aguas Calientes, and we will book your return train for the next day.
+***If you choose, you can stay the night in Aguas Calientes but you need to make your own hotel reservation; and we will book your return train for the next day.

-*** You can start the trek from Ollantaytambo too, if you we do recommend to stay our own lodge; Veronica View Hotell
+*** You can start the trek from Ollantaytambo, if you do, we recommend that you stay in our own lodge; Veronica View Hotel.

 ITINERARY FOR THE 1 DAY INCA TRAIL TO MACHU PICCHU